szigetvarikati/test-project-MERN/README.md

 [product-main]: images/screenshot.png
 ## Getting Started

-Follow this qquide to run and try the application.
+Follow this quide to run and try the application.

 ### Installation